openstack/magnum/doc/source/user/index.rst

 clusters.
 In the typical case, there are two clients to consider:

 COE level
-  This is the orchestration or management level such as Kubernetes, Swarm and its frameworks.
+  This is the orchestration or management level such as Kubernetes its frameworks.

 Container level
   This is the low level container operation.
 Currently it is